junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam stifles a laugh in his throat.
 Cas hums softly.

+They stay in wordless silence for a few beats.
+Only their eyes talking.
+Mary's eyes look as if they just can't stop staring at the boys with fascination.

 "What now?"
-After a while, John speaks again.
+John speaks again, breaking the comfortable quietness.
 "Mary and I stay as ghosts or you actually have some plan for the next step?"

-Right, world-saving back on track again, he almost forgot about it with Mom and Dad here, and with them looking solid and real enough and grilling some angel.
-Dean thinks.
+*Right, world-saving back on track again, he almost forgot about it with Mom and Dad here, especially with them looking solid and real enough and having this difficult conversation that goes so much better than he expected.
+He's distracted.* Dean thinks.
 They still have enough problems that need fix but he's already too tired to even sit straight, let alone thinking.

 Dean glances in the direction of the living room exit and the stairs leading to the second floor.
 He asks Sam, "You think Missouri would be fine if we borrow her guest room for the night?"

-"Not much of a night left anyway," Sam answers.
+"Not much of a night left anyway," Sam answers with a nod.

 <br>